VishalChhadekar/VishalChhadekar/README.md

 </p>

 <p align="center">
   I’m a Full Stack Developer with nearly 3 years of hands-on experience in building dynamic, scalable applications using MERN & MEAN stacks, Java, Spring Boot, and Angular.
-I bring expertise in designing responsive and optimized user interfaces, high-performance, scalable, efficient backend systems, and AI-driven conversational solutions that elevate user experience and empower businesses.
+I bring expertise in designing responsive and optimized user interfaces, high-performance, scalable, efficient backend systems, and AI-driven conversational solutions that
+  ,elevate user experience and empower businesses.
 </p>

 - 🌱 Currently expanding my skills in **AI and Conversational AI**, and exploring new ways to integrate AI into user-centric applications.